 Superpower: Pookilas are micro engineers – despite their small size, they can create intricate burrow systems in sandy soils in which they nest during the day, raise their young, and stay safe during fire.

 At first, convincing people to love native mice can be a hard sell.
 Say “mouse” and people conjure images of their homes being invaded by stinky little pests and farmers battling wriggling carpets of grain-eaters.
 Invasive rodents in Australia have fought their way to the front of our minds and left little space for the nearly 70 remarkable and unique species of native rats and mice that were shaped by the Australian continent.
-Far from the tenacious and invasive house mice and black rats that people deal with regularly, most of our native rodents are a sensitive and delicate bunch.
+Far from the tenacious and invasive house mice and black rats that people deal with regularly, most of our native rodents are a sensitive and reclusive bunch.
 And we’ve already lost 13 species to extinction.

 The mouse I’m here to spruik doesn’t smell at all, it will never turn up in your home, and if it was good enough at breeding to hit plague proportions, my job wouldn’t need to exist.